Haworthiopsis koelmaniorum (Oberm. & D.S.Hardy) Boatwr. & J.C.Manning

 This species is native to South Africa (Mpumalanga).

-Haworthiopsis koelmaniorum, formerly known as Haworthia koelmaniorum, is a slow-growing succulent that forms rosettes of leaves that range in color from dark brownish-green, tan to reddish.
+Haworthiopsis koelmaniorum, formerly known as Haworthia koelmaniorum, is a slow-growing succulent that forms rosettes of leaves that range in color from dark brownish-green to tan to reddish.
 The rosettes grow up to 4 inches (10 cm) in diameter, usually solitary as the plant rarely forms offsets.
 Leaves are scabrid with small raised tubercles and short spines on margins and keel.
 Flowers are white with green to brownish veins and appear from summer to fall on slender, up to 14 inches (35 cm) tall stalks.

 How to Grow and Care for Haworthiopsis koelmaniorum